- 3 tablespoons paprika

 - In a small bowl, combine the seasonings; rub over ribs.

 - Prepare grill for indirect heat, using a drip pan.
-Grill ribs, covered, over indirect medium heat for 1 hour or until meat is tender, turning occasionally.
+Grill ribs, covered, over indirect medium heat for 1 hour or until juices run clear and meat is tender, turning occasionally.
 Yield: 10 servings.

 Reviews forSpice-Rubbed Ribs